OctopusDeploy/blog/blog/2021-08/google-app-engine/index.md

 The `--no-promote` option ensures this new version does not receive any traffic, so opening https://\[projectname\].uc.r.appspot.com/ will still display the previous version of the web app.

-In the **Versions** tab we have a button called **SPLIT TRAFFIC**:
+In the **Versions** tab, there's a button called **SPLIT TRAFFIC**:

 ![](splittraffic.png "width=500")

-Clicking this button allows us to direct traffic between the service versions.
+Clicking this button allows you to direct traffic between the service versions.
 In the screenshot below you can see that the traffic has been split 50/50 between the latest two versions.
-We have split the traffic randomly, as this allows us to refresh the URL and see the two versions.
-However, if you were performing a production canary deployment, it is likely that you would direct users to the same version based on a cookie or IP address so each request didn't get routed to a random version:
+You have split the traffic randomly, as this allows you to refresh the URL and see the two versions.
+However, if you were performing a production canary deployment, it's likely that you would direct users to the same version based on a cookie or IP address so each request didn't get routed to a random version:

 ![](traffic.png "width=500")

 Now 50% of the requests to https://\[projectname\].uc.r.appspot.com/ return version 0.1.9, and 50% return version 0.1.10.

 A canary deployment is achieved by gradually increasing the traffic to the new version of the service.
-A blue/green deployment would simply switch traffic 100% to the new version once any tests were completed.
-We can test a specific version outside of any traffic splitting rules using a URL like https://\[version\]-dot-\[projectname\].uc.r.appspot.com/.
+A blue/green deployment simply switches traffic 100% to the new version after any tests are completed.
+You can test a specific version outside of any traffic splitting rules using a URL like https://\[version\]-dot-\[projectname\].uc.r.appspot.com/.

 ## Conclusion

-Google app engine provides a flexible platform for hosting web applications, and the network routing and traffic splitting functionality allows complex deployment processes like feature branches, canary, and blue/green to be performed.
-In this blog post we deployed a simple Java web application, and demonstrated how advanced deployment patterns can be performed.
+Google app engine provides a flexible platform for hosting web applications.
+The network routing and traffic splitting functionality allows complex deployment processes like feature branches, canary, and blue/green to be performed.

+In this blog post I deployed a simple Java web application, and demonstrated how advanced deployment patterns can be performed.

 Happy deployments!